 It is important to drink plenty of water, especially if you are taking in a lot of fiber.
 Without enough water, fiber can have the opposite effect.
 Instead of making you more regular, it can bind you and cause constipation, which in turn can intensify pressure in your veins.

-Drink water throughout the day to stay hydrated and avoid dehydrating liquids such as:
+Drink water throughout the day to stay hydrated.
+Avoid dehydrating liquids such as:

 - caffeinated tea